MAnchors: Memorization-Based Acceleration of Anchors via Rule Reuse and Transformation: Our Approach

 \section{Our Approach}

-To reduce Anchors’ computational cost, our method adopts a memorization-based strategy designed to reuse previous computations and significantly reduce redundant sampling.
+To reduce Anchors' computational cost, our method adopts a memorization-based strategy designed to reuse previous computations and significantly reduce redundant sampling.
 The core of our approach involves maintaining a memory set (initially empty) that stores previously processed input samples alongside their corresponding intermediate results.
 When generating an explanation for a new instance, the system first performs a similarity search within this memory set.
-The workflow then branches based on whether a "memory hit" occurs:
+The workflow branches according to whether retrieval yields a memory hit:

 \begin{itemize} \item \textbf{Memory Miss}: If no similar sample is found, the system defaults to the standard Anchors procedure to generate an explanation from scratch.
 The resulting intermediate rule is then cached in the memory set for future use. \item \textbf{Memory Hit}: If a sufficiently similar sample exists, we bypass the full sampling process by applying two distinct transformations to the retrieved intermediate results: \begin{itemize} \item A \textbf{horizontal transformation}, which modifies the intermediate rule to match the feature space of the new input. \item A \textbf{vertical transformation}, which incrementally refines this adapted rule to meet a required precision threshold. \end{itemize} \end{itemize}